50 Instagram-Worthy Honeymoon Spots

 Best Beaches: St. Barts

 WHY GO: This island is one of the most upscale destinations in the Caribbean and its French background provides an elegant appeal similar to the French Riviera.
+International influence helps cement St. Barts as one of the most popular honeymoon destinations year after year.

 WHERE TO STAY: All the suites and villas at the intimate Le Sereno (from $702, LeSereno.com) have private terraces and gardens—and most have an ocean view.